marktsuchida/pybhspc/README.md

 `bh_spc.spcm` provides Python bindings to the SPCM functions and data types.

-To use the relatively direct bindings in `bh_spc.spcm`, you will need to understand the underlying SPCM DLL interface, provided and documented by BH.
+To use the relatively direct bindings in `bh_spc.spcm`, you will need to understand the underlying SPCM-DLL interface, provided and documented by BH.
 (I plan to add a higher-level interface that simplifies device enumeration and FIFO acquisition, but this is not yet available.)